Import

 If the JSON object in the first line of the NDJSON file contains a field "description", it will be used for the Table unless a description is provided to tlc.Table.from_yolo_ndjson().

 A tlc.TableWriter is a way of producing a tlc.Table from rows or batches of Python data.
-Internally, it is used to write metrics.
+The TableWriter accepts Python objects (PIL Images, NumPy arrays, dataclasses) and handles serialization and externalization automatically based on the schema.

 import tlc